mahadi609im/hero-apps-io/readme.md

 #### Banner

-- Must contain a center-aligned heading, text, and two buttons.
+- Must contain a center-aligned heading, text, and two buttons. - **---Done---**
-- “App Store” button will redirect to the App Store.
+- “App Store” button will redirect to the App Store. - **---Done---**
-- “Play Store” button will redirect to the Play Store.
+- “Play Store” button will redirect to the Play Store. - **---Done---**

 #### States Section